Skip to main content

 DualEntry’s multi-currency support lets you transact in foreign currencies while maintaining your books in a functional currency.
 You configure currency settings per entity, choose how exchange rates are sourced, and run period-end revaluation to keep balances current.

-Setting the Functional Currency
+Setting the functional currency

 Changing an entity’s functional currency after transactions have been recorded triggers a full restatement.
 Coordinate with your implementation team before making this change.

 Once your functional currency is set, you enable the additional currencies you transact in.
-Navigate to Settings → Currency and add each currency to your enabled list.
+Navigate to Accounting Setup → Currencies and add each currency to your enabled list.
 When you create a bill, invoice, or other transaction in a non-functional currency, DualEntry captures both the transaction amount in the foreign currency and the exchange rate used for conversion.
 You can enable as many transactional currencies as you need.
 Each enabled currency appears as an option when creating or editing transactions.
 DualEntry stores both the foreign-currency amount and the functional-currency equivalent on every transaction line, so you always have access to the original amounts alongside the converted figures in reports and account balances.

 DualEntry provides three ways to source exchange rates: